EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 Key takeaways from video:

-- A successful job search requires consistency and dedication; working every day in four core areas:
+- A successful job search requires consistency and dedication, working every day in four core areas:
     - Actively applying to jobs and participating in interviews,
     - Preparing for interviews,
     - Strengthening your technical skills, working on side projects, and keeping your GitHub green!
     - Networking.
-- The MV curriculum presents the repetitive and routinary tasks for a successful search.
-Use them as a guide!
+- The MV curriculum recommends the job search tasks you need for a successful search.
-- Most activities are skippable, and you can skip as many as you want during job search.
+- The activities are repetitive and routinary to help you develop habits.
+Use the curriculum as a guide to plan your weekly activities!
-- Identify the required activities and ensure you complete them by the deadline to avoid a block repetition.
+- There will be very few learning activities, but you will learn from the result of job search which job searching skills you need to improve.

 Now, read more about [the four core areas in job searching](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-goes-into-job-searching-M7MVP1.md).